joliva/SolidPy2/readme.md

 ### Intersection()
 ### Intersection([solidPyobjs])

-Intersection() returns an empty Intersection() that can be used to add SolidPy objects at a later time.
+Intersection() returns an empty Intersection() that can be used to add SolidPy2 objects at a later time.
 Intersection ([objectList]) will create an Intersection() that contains the objects in [objectList] Intersection ([objectList1], [objectList2]) will create an Intersection that contains the objects in both lists.
 The all objects added to the Intersection() object will define the intersection.